develosi/factor_fitness/README.md

 A user that is logged in can confirm they have logged out.

-For the purpose of this website I used the terminology of 'signed in' and 'signed out' as I felt it fitted the theme of the design user experience better.
+For the purpose of this website I used the terminology of 'signed in' and 'signed out' as I felt it fitted the user experience better.

 ![Sign Out Confirmation Page](documentation/screenshot_sign_out.png)